Safe Space Radio records open for research!

 Safe Space Radio was founded in 2008 by psychiatrist Anne Hallward as a half-hour live interview radio show on WMPG Portland community public radio.
 The show was hosted by Hallward and covered socially stigmatized topics in areas such as mental health, sexuality, family, and social justice.
 The show changed to a pre-recorded, edited format in 2013.
 In 2016, the show left WMPG and began creating hour-long specials that were broadcast by various NPR stations across the United States.
 Podcasts were developed into continuing education courses for healthcare professionals.
 The last new interviews aired in 2019, and in 2022 Safe Space Radio officially ceased production.
 Safe Space Radio won the Maine Association of Broadcasters award in Public Affairs four times.
 Hallward received multiple awards for her work on Safe Space Radio, including the National Alliance on Mental Illness Exemplary Psychiatrist of 2013, the Maine Association of Psychiatrists Ulrich B. Jacobsohn Lifetime Achievement Award (2016) and the National Association of Women Psychiatrists Jeanne Spurlock Social Justice Award (2016).

 When someone dares to speak what has been hidden in silence it creates a safe space for the listener to do the same.
-Courage is contagious. quote from Anne Hallward, host
+Courage is contagious.
+Quote from Anne Hallward, host.

 Promotional image, circa 2016.
 Safe Space Radio records, 2008-2024 (inclusive).
 H MS c643.
 Harvard Medical Library, Francis A. Countway Library of Medicine, Boston, Mass.